Skip to product information

 Rare Michael O'Hanrahan 1916 commemorative poster .

-Michael O'Hanrahan; Irish: Mícheál Ó hAnnracháin; (16 January 1877 – 4 May 1916) was an Irish rebel who was executed for his role in the 1916 Easter Rising.
+Michael O'Hanrahan as born on the 16th January 1877 and was an Irish rebel who was executed by firing squad for his role in the 1916 Easter Rising.

-In 1903 he became involved in Maud Gonne and Arthur Griffith's campaign against the visit of King Edward VII to Ireland.
-The encounter with Griffith led O'Hanrahan to join the newly formed Sinn Féin.
-He also became a member of the Irish Republican Brotherhood.
-In November 1913 he joined the Irish Volunteers.
-O'Hanrahan was later employed as an administrator on the Volunteers headquarters staff.
-He was made quartermaster general of the 2nd Battalion.
-He and the commandant of the 2nd Battalion, Thomas MacDonagh, became close friends.
+In 1903 he was active in Maud Gonne and Arthur Griffith's campaign and demonstrations against the visit of King Edward VII to Ireland.
+His meeting with Griffith led O'Hanrahan to join the Griffith's newly founded Sinn Féin.
+During this period he also became a member of the IRB and in 1913 he joined the Irish Volunteers where he was later employed in administration with the Volunteers headquarters staff and was commissioned as quartermaster general of the 2nd Battalion Dublin Brigade.
+It was through this post that he became a close friend of Thomas MacDonagh who was commandant of the Battalion

-O'Hanrahan was executed by firing squad on 4 May 1916 at Kilmainham Jail.
-His brother, Henry O'Hanrahan, was sentenced to penal servitude for life for his role in the Easter Rising.
+O'Hanrahan was court-martialled and subsequently executed by firing squad on the 4th May at Kilmainham Jail.
+Henry O'Hanrahan, his brother, was sentenced to penal servitude for life for his role in the Rising.

 Originally printed and published by O'Loughlin, Murphy and Boland, using a photo by Keogh Bros., the text below the photograph simply states: "miceál ó hannracáin , Executed, May 4th, , 1916".
 This is a very fine reproduction on 210 gsm satin art paper , beautifully mounted on a mottled green suede background and set behind glass in a handmade, aged dark mahogany finish frame with a gold gilt sightline.